-The JJ 6550 is a ‘straight bottle’ version of the original Tung-Sol (which came in a pear-shaped bottle).
-These JJ 6550 produce a really excellent sound in bass and guitar amplifiers.
+We have been in the guitar valve business for decades and have chosen the JJ 6550 as our favourite.
+The JJ version of the 6550 is a ‘straight bottle’ version of the original Tung-Sol (which came in a pear-shaped bottle).
+These JJ 6550 valves produce a really excellent sound in both bass and guitar amplifiers.
 They are also sensibly priced.
 Often a JJ 6550 will be half the price of a Tung-Sol 6550 reissue.

-If you are looking to buy JJ 6550 valves or JJ 6550 tubes, then look here.
+If you are looking to buy JJ 6550 valves or JJ 6550 tubes, click on the links below.